Mahmud of Ghazni: Campaigns in the Indian subcontinent

+War against the Hindu Shahi

-In 1001 Mahmud of Ghazni first invaded modern day Pakistan and then parts of India.
-Mahmud defeated, captured, and later released the Hindu Shahi ruler Jayapala, who had moved his capital to Peshawar (modern Pakistan).
-Jayapala killed himself and was succeeded by his son Anandapala.
-In 1005 Mahmud of Ghazni invaded Bhatia (probably Bhera), and in 1006 he invaded Multan, at which time Anandapala's army attacked him.
+Jayapala, the Hindu Shahi ruler, attempted to exact revenge for an earlier military defeat at the hands of Sabuktigin, who had controlled Ghazni in the late 980s and had cost Jayapala extensive territory.
+He invaded Ghazni but was defeated.
+After Sabuktigin's death in 997 Mahmud succeeded his father.
+He first invaded modern day parts of Pakistan and then India.
+On 28 November 1001, his army fought and defeated the army of Raja Jayapala of the Kabul Shahis at the Battle of Peshawar.
+He captured, and later released the Hindu Shahi ruler Jayapala, who had moved his capital to Peshawar.
+Jayapala immolated himself and was succeeded by his son Anandapala who continued the struggle.
+In 1005 Mahmud invaded Bhatia, and Multan in 1006, at which time Anandapala's army attacked him.
 The following year Mahmud of Ghazni attacked and crushed Sukhapala, ruler of Bathinda (who had become ruler by rebelling against the Shahi kingdom).
-In 1008–1009, Mahmud defeated the Hindu Shahis in the Battle of Chach.
+In 1008–1009, Mahmud defeated the allied army of Ujjain, Delhi, Kalinjar, Kannauj, Ajmer and Hindu Shahis in the Battle of Chach.
 In 1013, during Mahmud's eighth expedition into eastern Afghanistan and Pakistan, the Shahi kingdom (which was then under Trilochanapala, son of Anandapala) was overthrown.
+Mahmud then set out on regular expeditions against them, leaving the conquered kingdoms in the hands of Hindu vassals and annexing only the Punjab region.
+He also vowed to raid and loot the wealthy region of northwestern India every year.

+Invasion of Kashmir

 In 1014 Mahmud led an expedition to Thanesar.
 The next year he unsuccessfully attacked Kashmir.
 The ruler of Kashmir Sangramaraja had been an ally of the Hindu Shahis against the Ghaznavids, and Mahmud wanted retribution.
 Antagonized by Sangramaraja's having helped Trilochanapala, Mahmud invaded Kashmir.
 He advanced along the Tohi river valley, planning to enter Kashmir through the Tosamaidan pass.
 However, his advanced was checked by the strong fort of Loharkot.
 After having besieged the fort for a month, Mahmud abandoned the siege and retreated, losing many of his troops on his way and almost losing his own life as well.
 In 1021, Mahmud again attempted to invade Kashmir, but was again not able to advance beyond the Loharkot fort.
 After the two failed invasion attempts, he did not attempt to invade Kashmir again.